Saturday, January 19, 2008

 * To cool your countertop, set a bowl of ice water on it for a few minutes.
 In Julia Child’s book Julia’s Kitchen Wisdom, she suggests keeping a marble slab in the refrigerator and bringing it out to use when making pastry.
 (This sounds like such a good idea that I may just have to go shopping!)

-* After blind baking the shell for awhile, remove the pie weights and brush the shell with an egg glaze to make it resistant to liquid.
+* After blind baking the shell for a while, remove the pie weights and brush the shell with an egg glaze to make it resistant to liquid.
 Return it to the oven to continue cooking.
 (However, if your pastry cracks on the bottom, as mine did, your filling will escape so make sure your pastry fills the shell well!)

 Recipe for Pâte Brisée